Perturbation Theory and the Quantum Rabi-model: Introduction

 We end this introduction by giving the plan of the paper.

 In Section \ref{secRabi} we describe the Quantum Rabi Model from a physical perspective, highlighting its connection with the Jaynes-Cummings model by Rotating Wave Approximation and its importance as a foundational model in Quantum Optics.
-In Section \ref{sec2} we recall the setup, that contains also a review of the global pseudodifferential calculus used especially in the final Section \ref{sec6}.
-In Section \ref{sec3} we give the perturbative result, under a non-degeneration condition, on finite initial segments of the spectrum of the QRM.
+In Section \ref{sec2} we recall our setup, and review the global pseudodifferential calculus used especially in the final Section \ref{sec6}.
+In Section \ref{sec3} we give the perturbative result, under a non-degeneracy condition, on finite initial segments of the spectrum of the QRM.
 In Section \ref{sec4} we recall Braak's conjecture and show its validity in our setting.
 We next deal with the degenerate case by the use of quasi-modes, which is the content of Section \ref{sec5}.
+We will show instances in which Braak's conjecture keeps holding also in the degenerate case.
 In the final Section \ref{sec6} we introduce the generalizations of the QRM and give a perturbative proof of a two-term asymptotics of the Weyl spectral counting function.